stolencatkarma/GenDungeonAsync/DEPLOY.md

 ```
 This command will:
 - Clean and build the plugin
+- Remove old GenDungeonAsync JAR files from plugins folder
-- Copy the JAR to `D:\paper-1.21.7\plugins`
+- Copy the new JAR to `D:\paper-1.21.7\plugins`
 - Display success message

 ### 2. Quick Copy (if already built)
 ```bash
 gradlew copyToServer
 ```
+- Removes old plugin JARs
-Just copies the existing JAR to the server.
+- Copies the existing JAR to the server

 ### 3. Manual Method
 ```bash